 Knight-Swift Executive Chairman, Kevin Knight, who has observed the transition to ELDs notes, “ELDs have been an important part of the last eight years at Knight Transportation; we’ve seen a huge shift in performance and achieved great success in helping Driving Associates make the transition from paper to digital logs.
 We are excited to provide an opportunity for other professional drivers that have yet to work with this technology.”

-In addition to greatly reducing compliance cost of safety-conscious carriers through automating log collection and auditing, FMCSA data suggests drivers can add 5-10 hours a week of drive time or home time.
+In addition to greatly reducing compliance costs of safety-conscious carriers through automating log collection and auditing, FMCSA data suggests drivers can add 5-10 hours a week of drive time or home time.
 One of the federal ELD compliance mandates features is a countdown timer with audible alerts ensuring drivers are never surprised to discover they’re running low on hours.

 Steve Adams, a Knight Driving Associate, adds, “ELDs have contributed to improved road safety, working conditions and increased revenue for the professional truck driver among many other benefits.”